Background pattern

 • How to drink Moviprep.

-• What you should expect to happen.
+• What to expect to happen.

 When to take Moviprep

-Follow exactly the administration instructions of the medication contained in this leaflet or as indicated by your doctor.
-In case of doubt, ask your doctor.Your Moviprep treatment should be completed before the examination takes place.
+Follow the instructions for administration of the medicine contained in this leaflet or as indicated by your doctor.
+If you are unsure, ask your doctor.
+Your treatment with Moviprep should be completed before the examination is carried out.

 This treatment can be taken either in divided doses or as a single dose, as described below:

-For procedures performed when you are asleep (using general anesthesia):
+For procedures performed under general anesthesia:

-1. Divided doses: one liter of Moviprep the night before and one liter of Moviprep early in the morning on the day of the examination.Make sure that the consumption of Moviprep, as well as any other clear liquid, has stopped at least two hours before the start of the examination.
+1. Divided doses: one liter of Moviprep on the evening before and one liter of Moviprep early on the morning of the examination day.
+Make sure that the consumption of Moviprep, as well as any other clear liquid, has ended at least two hours before the start of the examination.

-1. Single dose: two liters the night before the clinical procedure or two liters in the morning of the examination.Make sure that the consumption of Moviprep, as well as any other clear liquid, has stopped at least two hours before the start of the examination.
+1. Single dose: two liters on the evening before the procedure or two liters on the morning of the examination.
+Make sure that the consumption of Moviprep, as well as any other clear liquid, has ended at least two hours before the start of the examination.

 How to prepare Moviprep

-• Open one of the transparent bags and remove the sachets A and B
+• Open one of the transparent bags and remove the sachets A and B.

 How to drink Moviprep